We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Though some baseboard heaters come without a thermostat, most electric heaters aren’t merely heating elements.
 Many models have programmable or adjustable thermostats that feature a variety of heat settings and have oscillation control.

-• Most electric heaters offer up to four heat settings so that you can adjust output according to the size of the room, the current temperature, or your proximity to the heater.
+- Most electric heaters offer up to four heat settings so that you can adjust output according to the size of the room, the current temperature, or proximity to the heater.

 Energy Efficiency

-One main benefit of adding an electric heater to a home is that users won’t need to turn up the temperature in the entire house just to heat one small space.
-This lets you relax at your perfect temperature while saving money on the heating bill.
-However, users also may want to look for a model specifically labeled as an energy-efficient heater to ensure they’re conserving as much energy and hard-earned money as possible.
+One main benefit of adding an electric heater to a home is that there’s no need to turn up the temperature in the entire house just to heat one small space.
+This lets you relax at your preferred temperature while saving money on your heating bill.
+However, consider looking for a model specifically labeled as an energy-efficient heater to ensure you’re conserving as much energy and hard-earned money as possible.

 Another way to save energy is to consider the room’s size and the heater’s output to select a product appropriate for the space.
-Features like a programmable thermostat, energy-saving mode, and a simple timer can also help increase energy efficiency.
+The most efficient electric heaters will come with a programmable thermostat, energy-saving mode, and a simple timer.

 Safety Features